open-telemetry/community/projects/llm-semconv.md

 ## Deliverables

-- Experimental semantic conventions for LLMs, allowing flexibility for evolution in this fast-paced field.
+- Semantic conventions for LLMs, allowing flexibility for evolution in this fast-paced field.
 - Reference prototypes demonstrating the application of these conventions in data collection, processing, and analysis.
-- Guidelines for monitoring LLM applications, including implementation strategies and privacy/security considerations.
+- Recommended practices for monitoring LLM applications, including implementation strategies.

 ## Staffing / Help Wanted